Shaukataliii/atomic-habits-lessons/README.md

 ### 14. Pick the right habit and life is easy, pick the wrong habit and life is a struggle.

 ### 15. One of the best ways to keep up with a good habit is: Never miss it twice.

+### 16. One of the tips to stick to habits for a long time is to do a task (habit) with manageable difficulty.